 The Welsh Government is seeking views on charitable rates relief for schools and hospitals in Wales.
-Responses should be sent to [email protected] and the deadline for submissions is 24 April 2020.
+Responses should be sent to [email protected] and the deadline for submissions is now 29 May 2020 (extended from 24 April 2020).
 CTG will be submitting a response so please complete the feedback box below or send thoughts to [email protected].

 Currently in Wales, charitable relief accounts for over £60 million of the Welsh Government support provided to help organisations with their non-domestic rates bills.
 Independent and private schools currently receive £1.4 million of charitable relief, while maintained and public sector schools receive £3.3 million of relief.
 For hospitals, private hospitals receive £540,000 of relief, while public sector hospitals receive £100,000.

 The consultation notes that in Scotland, legislation is being introduced to restrict charitable business rates relief from mainstream independent schools from September 2020.
 No current changes to charity reliefs are planned in England but a review on business rates generally is expected.
 In Northern Ireland there has been a consultation on the future of business rates, with exemptions (including the charity exemption) within scope.

 CTG responded to a call for evidence on the Scottish Non-Domestic Rates Bill highlighting concerns that removal of rates relief for mainstream independent schools in Scotland risks the creation of a two-tier status for charities with tax reliefs applicable only to the most “deserving charities”.
 The Scottish charity Regulator, OSCR, expressed similar concerns and it will be interesting to see how the Charity Commission for England and Wales responds to the consultation.

 Q1 What are your views on whether or not the following types of bodies should be eligible for charitable relief for?